Xiangwei-Zhong/RESUME/index.md

 University of Manitoba

-Expected date of completion: December 2020
+Expected date of completion: October 2021(All course finished)

 ### SUMMARY OF SKILLS
 ___